AGTHARN/PMMP-Optimizations/README.md

 # AGTHARN's Optimization Theories
 [![Hits](https://hits.sh/github.com/AGTHARN/PMMP-Optimizations.svg?view=today-total&style=flat-square&label=views)](https://hits.sh/github.com/AGTHARN/PMMP-Optimizations/)

 ## PLEASE READ!
-23/7/2022
+2/1/2023
 The sole purpose of this was only to provide some light over the experiments I have done on PMMP to my friends.
 It was never intended for the public to read this.
-Although all the comments I have gotten were negative, I will not let your comments influence my work.

-This project was also **NOT MEANT FOR ANY PRODUCTION PURPOSES**.
-All of these methods can cause problems for your server, especially if your server requires PvP action.
-It is indeed undeniable that PlayerAuthInput is way better than PlayerMovement and I must accept that. **I only made this so as to document my findings after my experiments on PMMP**.
+There may be negative comments that you have but I have sorted out all these findings in separate categories.

+⚠️ **You should be cautious when using these methods for production purposes**.
+All of these methods will cause some sort of a problem for your server.
 Even if you used these methods, you MUST accept all the consequences involved!
-Overall, all these methods are entirely arguable.
+Overall, all these methods are entirely arguable. ⚠️

-### **THESE ARE EXPERIMENTS!
-DO NOT TURN THEM INTO IDEAS!**

 ## Why did I want to spend time on such experiments?
-I myself run a PocketMine-MP (PMMP) server, and I've been dealing with the same problem since the server's inception - lag brought on by high player counts rendering PMMP servers virtually unplayable.
+I myself have run a PocketMine-MP (PMMP) server, and I've been dealing with the same problem since the server's inception - lag brought on by high player counts rendering PMMP servers virtually unplayable.
+This is especially visible for servers that have a lot of worlds loaded and players constantly loading chunks.

 Many individuals have frequently used the argument that the problem is with the server's plugins or that PMMP is single-threaded.
-That's not totally true, but it's comparable.
+That's not entirely true, but it's comparable.

 One day, I pondered how much I could change PMMP in order to push it as far as it could go.
-The experiments I have produced offer favorable performance enhancements.
+The experiments I have produced offer favorable performance enhancements but may have unintended consequences.

 # 🌟 Table of Contents
 | Type | Description |